The Canadian Pilot of the Carnegie Community Engagement Classification

 In the first stage of the pilot (January 2019-June 2021), UBC completed an assessment of community engagement at our institution using the Carnegie CEC to learn about our collaborations and partnerships with community.
 We also took part in an important national conversation about how universities and communities can work better together and whether the Carnegie Community Engagement Classification can be applied in the Canadian post-secondary context.

-As of June 2021, UBC and the Canadian pilot cohort continued this important conversation and entered the next phase of this project—to establish a Canadian version of the Carnegie Community Engagement Classification.
+As of June 2021, UBC and the Canadian pilot cohort launched the next phase of this project, with the aim to establish a Canadian version of the Carnegie Community Engagement Classification.

-Over the next 6 months, UBC will continue to work together with Canadian cohort institutions and the Carnegie Foundation to adapt the existing classification to the Canadian context.
+Throughout 2022, UBC will continue to work together with the Canadian cohort to adapt the existing classification to the Canadian context.

 UBC’s involvement in the pilot directly supports Strategy 20 (Coordinated Engagement) in the UBC strategic plan, marking a key first step in our collective efforts to honour commitments and activities for community engagement.